jamesmorrisuk/ukveganrecipes/_posts/2020-03-01-no-knead-pretzel-rolls.md

     gluten.<br>&nbsp;

-    The dough takes 5 minutes to put together.
     Mix the ingredients together in any order (although flour first don’t be a weirdo)

+    The dough takes 3 minutes to put together into a rough ball shape.&nbsp;

-    I'd suggest preparing this at night.
+    I'd suggest preparing your dough at night.

     You have two options a slow rise or a fast rise depending on your life